Visit an aquarium, planetarium, rainforest, and natural history museum—all under one living roof.

 Radiant floor heating is another key component of the Academy’s energy efficiency.
 Because warm air rises, a traditional forced-air heating system for our 35-foot-high public spaces would be wasteful in the extreme.
 Instead, tubes embedded in the concrete floor carry hot water, warming the spaces people actually move through and reducing the building’s energy needs by an estimated 10 percent annually.

 A solar canopy around the perimeter of the Living Roof contains 60,000 photovoltaic cells that supply almost 213,000 kWh of clean energy per year (at least 5 percent of the Academy's standard energy needs)—and prevents the release of more than 405,000 pounds of greenhouse gas emissions annually.
-In addition to on-site photovoltaics, the Academy has offset 1,350 MWh of its energy needs by purchasing Renewable Energy Certificates, which help to support the California renewable energy industry.

 We also harness energy in several smaller ways throughout the building.
 Sensor faucets in the bathrooms charge themselves with each use, for example (flowing water causes an internal turbine to generate power and charge the battery pack), while heat recovery systems capture and utilize heat produced by HVAC equipment, reducing heating energy use.